meilisearch/specifications/text/0119-instance-options.md

 Providing a master key of less than 16 bytes when `--env` is set to `development` displays a warning message.

 ```
-Meilisearch started with a master key considered unsafe for production use.
+Meilisearch started with a master key considered unsafe for use in a production environment.

-A master key of at least 16 bytes will be required when switching to the production environment.
+A master key of at least 16 bytes will be required when switching to a production environment.

 We generated a new secure master key for you (you can safely copy this token):